Structure of the Circle of Willis

 - Perforator branches of the anterior communicating artery supply the hypothalamus and optic chiasm.

-The second segment of the ACA extends from the anterior communicating (ACOM) artery to the division of the ACOM artery, the pericallosal and callosomarginal arteries, near the genu of the corpus callosum.
+The second segment of the ACA extends from the anterior communicating (ACOM) artery to the bifurcation of the ACOM artery forming the pericallosal and callosomarginal arteries, near the genu of the corpus callosum.

 Branches of the second segment include the perforators to the frontal lobe, as well as the recurrent artery of Heubner.
 Recurrent artery of Heubner is a large lenticulostriate vessel which supplies the caudate nucleus, internal capsule and putamen.
 The orbitofrontal and frontopolar arteries are also branches of the second segment.

-The third segment includes all the branches of the ACA which originate after the origin of the pericallosal and callosomarginal arteries distally.
+The third segment, also called pericallosal artery includes all the branches of the ACA that originate after the origin of the pericallosal and callosomarginal arteries distally.
 The third segment ends into parietal arteries which supply the corpus callosum and precuneus.

 Middle cerebral artery